Subscribe to updates

 26 Leathermarket Street, London SE1 3HN

-The committee was scheduled to consider a planning application for the demolition of the existing Neighbourhood Housing Office at 26 Leathermarket Street and the construction of a new part 5, part 6-storey mixed-use building.
-This development would provide replacement office floorspace and 26 affordable homes.
-The report pack detailed numerous benefits of the proposal, including the delivery of 100% social rent housing, improved office accommodation, biodiversity enhancements, and compliance with accessibility, fire safety, and Secured by Design standards.
+The committee was scheduled to consider the planning application for the Neighbourhood Housing Office at 26 Leathermarket Street, London SE1 3HN.
+The proposal involved the demolition of the existing office building and the construction of a new part 5, part 6-storey mixed-use building to provide replacement office space and 26 affordable homes.

 Attendees